The Online Doctor of Education in Health Professions Education Program

 - Complete coursework that will apply to their work setting

 - Support those who desire to become experts in their leadership and education roles

 Students who wish to take individual courses but not pursue a degree may contact the Admissions Office

 Looking for more information?
 Read the Online EdD Programs interview with the Allen College Program Director.

-The College provides a quality doctoral program that prepares women and men from culturally, racially, and ethnically diverse communities for teaching and leadership roles in the health sciences.
-The Doctor of Education in Health Professions Education (EdD-HPE) program focuses on teaching that reflects societal needs for education in a variety of post-secondary educational settings and is dedicated to preparing individuals for the highest level of educational teaching and leadership.
+Allen College provides a quality doctoral program that prepares individuals from culturally, racially, and ethnically diverse communities for teaching and leadership roles in the health sciences.
+The online Doctor of Education in Health Professions Education (EdD-HPE) program focuses on teaching that reflects societal needs for education in a variety of post-secondary educational settings and is dedicated to preparing individuals for the highest level of educational teaching and leadership.